 One of the World's Best Places to Live

 Canada, the great western democracy that dominates half the North American continent is consistently ranked by the United Nations as one of the best places in the world to live.
 With a population of over 34 million people, Canada has a high standard of living, a tolerant society, a vibrant economy and a vast beauty stretching from the Pacific to the Atlantic to the Arctic Oceans.
 A country founded by immigrants, immigration has always been pivotal to Canada’s economic success.
 In fact, Canada has the highest per capita rate of immigration in the world.
-Two million immigrants have been welcomed into the Canada in the last decade alone.
+Two million immigrants have been welcomed into Canada in the last decade alone.

 The Best Place in the World to Do Business